 As I've mentioned before, it's likely to be unfamiliar to most opponents and therefore will provide a practical edge to someone who knows it better, although admittedly it's unlikely to score quick wins (with some exceptions).
 It has consistent strategic themes in its various branches and is not sharp, so you don't have to worry about losing to a newly discovered tactic in opening theory.
 These are good reasons to play it.

 But it's not the best reason.

-I recently got a copy of Starting Out: The English, which I'll eventually get around to going through completely (and did so: see this summary); right now I'm partway through Art of Attack in Chess and need to work on other aspects of my game besides openings.
+I recently got a copy of Starting Out: The English, which I'll eventually get around to going through completely (and did so: go here for a summary of the different lines and ideas in the English); right now I'm partway through Art of Attack in Chess and need to work on other aspects of my game besides openings.
 But I'm already enthusiastic about the book.
 It lists my own favorite English Opening work, How to Play the English Opening by Nigel Povah, in the bibliography.
 In its first pages it also makes the audacious claim that if you have to play for a win, you should choose the English.